This program's name has changed effective Fall 2020. The previous name was International Letters and Cultures.

 How to apply

-All candidates for the PhD in International Letters and Cultures must fulfill the general requirements of the Graduate College concerning admission and residence.
+All candidates for the Ph.D. in Comparative Culture and Language must fulfill the general requirements of the Graduate College concerning admission and residence.
 Please visit here to learn about what materials are needed to apply.

 Students who wish to be considered for a teaching assistant position must apply by January 15, for the Fall semester.
 All other applications for the Fall semester are due by April 15.

-"The ILC program is ideal for mature, self-driven students who are passionate about constructing a comparative approach to cultural analysis.
-As an ILC student, you have an opportunity to build a unique international research focus and carve your own career path in academia or in the private or non-profit sectors."
+"The Comparative Culture and Language program is ideal for mature, self-driven students who are passionate about constructing a comparative approach to cultural analysis.
+As a CCL student, you have an opportunity to build a unique international research focus and carve your own career path in academia or in the private or non-profit sectors."

 -- Angeline Young

-As approved by the student’s supervisory committee, the program can allow 30 credit hours from a previously awarded master's degree to be used for the International Letters and Cultures PhD.
+As approved by the student’s supervisory committee, the program can allow 30 credit hours from a previously awarded master's degree to be used for the Comparative Culture and Language Ph.D.